-During the year, the Organization received a \$60,000 loan under the provisions of the Canada Emergency Business Account ("CEBA").
-The program was launched by the Government of Canada to provide financing to qualifying small businesses and not-for-profit organizations to ease the financial strain experienced as a result of the COVID-19 pandemic.
+The Foundation currently holds a \$60,000 loan under the provisions of the Canada Emergency Business Account ("CEBA").
+The program was launched by the Government of Canada in 2020 to provide financing to qualifying small businesses and not-for-profit organizations to ease the financial strain experienced as a result of the COVID-19 pandemic.

 The loan, which was provided by Desjardins, is non-interest bearing, unsecured and guaranteed by the Government of Canada.
-Repayment of principal is not required on or before December 31, 2022 and loan payments can be made at any time without fees or penalties.
-If the Corporation has paid \$40,000 of the loan prior to December 31, 2022, the lender will forgive the remaining \$20,000 balance of the loan.
+Repayment of principal is not required on or before January 18, 20243 and loan payments can be made at any time without fees or penalties.
+If the Foundation has paid \$40,000 of the loan prior to January 18, 2024, the lender will forgive the remaining \$20,000 balance of the loan.

-Any outstanding balance remaining at January 1, 2023 with bear interest at an annual rate of 5%, payable monthly.
-The borrower has the right to extend the loan, subject to the same conditions, for an additional 3-year term ending on December 31, 2025.
-Any remaining balance owing, in principal and interest, will be repayable in full on December 31, 2025.
+Any outstanding balance remaining at January 19, 2024 will be converted into a 2-year term loan bearing interest at a rate of 5% per annum, payable monthly.
+Any remaining balance on the loan will be repayable in full on December 31, 2025.

-As the Organization expects to repay \$40,000 of the loan prior to December 31, 2022, \$20,000 of the loan has been recognized in the year (note 7).
+The Foundation fully repaid the \$40,000 loan on January 18, 2024.
+The remaining \$20,000 of loan forgiveness was recognized as unrestricted revenue in the 2020 fiscal year.